 d.
 Other administrators as appropriate

-administrative and legal consultation, the Research Foundation, the granting
+2. After administrative and legal consultation, the Research Foundation, the

-agency and any other parties potentially affected by the investigation will be
+granting agency and any other parties potentially affected by the investigation will

-shall be notified within 24 hours of this determination.
-Where Public Health
+be notified within 24 hours of this determination.
+Where Public Health Service (PHS)

-Service (PHS) grants are involved, the PHS Office of Scientific Integrity will
+grants are involved, the PHS Office of Scientific Integrity will be notified.

 3. Inform the subject of the investigation of the accusations and that a formal investigation shall be conducted and invite the subject to make a written response to the allegations.